Rag paper: Islamic world

 Rag paper was introduced to the Middle East through the Silk Road prior to the 8th century, but domestic production only began by the 8th century, particularly in Baghdad.
-Arab papermakers developed 'pure' rag paper, made from an alternative pulp entirely constituting linen rags; this paper supplanted papyrus and parchment for most uses by the 11th century.
+Arab papermakers developed 'pure' rag paper, made from an alternative pulp entirely constituted from linen rags; this paper supplanted papyrus and parchment for most uses by the 11th century.

-Some 13th-14th century Muslims were initially skeptical of rag paper imported from Europe, purporting it to break Islamic dietary laws vis-a-vis Christian worker contamination, as well as objecting to Christian watermarks.
-Ibn Marzuq rejected these concerns in a fatwa, pointing to the cleaning process and historical alternative writing material use as justifications.
+Some 13th-14th-century Muslims were initially skeptical of rag paper imported from Europe, proposing that it broke Islamic dietary laws vis-a-vis Christian worker contamination, as well as objecting to Christian watermarks.
+Ibn Marzuq dismissed these concerns in a fatwa, pointing to the cleaning process and historical alternative writing material use as justifications.

 Europe

 Rag paper spread to Al-Andalus by the mid-10th century, with Xàtiva being a major production center of linen rag paper by the 11th century.
 Sephardic Jews were heavily involved in the rag paper industry.
 The Reconquista saw Spanish Christians increasingly in possession of libraries of Andalusian paper books, spurring a Western European paper industry utilizing cotton rags in addition to linens.

 In the late 12th century, rag paper spread to Italy through Mediterranean trade with the merchant republics.
 Amalfi paper was a particularly relevant Italian rag paper by the early 13th century; its prevalence as a writing material is marked by Frederick II, Holy Roman Emperor banning its use for court documents, in favor of parchment.